Joost Klein discography

 Klein released his eighth studio album on 13 September 2022, titled Fryslân after his home province of Friesland.
 The album features the singles "Florida 2009", "Wachtmuziek" and "Papa en mama", and was fully produced by producer Tantu Beats.
 Various samples can be heard on the album, such as samples of the Dutch ska band Doe Maar and Crazy Frog.
 In "Florida 2009", Klein reflects on the death of his parents.

 In 2023, Klein scored his first hit in Germany with "Friesenjung", a collaboration with German rapper Ski Aggu and an adaptation of a song by East Frisian comedian Otto Waalkes.
 The song reached first place on the German Single Top 100.
 Later that year, he was chosen to represent the Netherlands in the Eurovision Song Contest 2024 with the song "Europapa", which was released on 29 February 2024.
 Klein performed in the second semi-final of the contest on 9 May, and having qualified, was scheduled to perform in position 5 in the final on 11 May.
 Due to a backstage incident, Klein was disqualified from the competition on the day of the final.
 Following the contest, Klein released the singles "Luchtballon", "The Bird Song", and "Fußball (World Cup 1998)", followed by a collaboration with Käärijä titled "Trafik!" on 12 July.
 On February 21, Klein released his ninth album Unity.
 The album features the pre-released singles "Europapa", "Friesenjung", "Luchtballon", as well as new singles "Filthy Dog" and "Why Not???".
+On January 1 2026, Klein released his tenth studio album Kleinkunst.
+The album features the pre-released single “Latin Gabber.”
+The album also features the following artists: horsegiirlL, MCR-T, Daan Koens, Vieze Asbak, gladde paling, internetcafe24/7, I’m DMA, jailbreak iphone now, Anouk, Mark Foster, ADF samaki, Mr. Polska, and DJ Lucas.